-- Lifeskills.
-See: www.lionslifeskills.co.uk or contact Teresa or Mandy via email: email@example.com
+- Lifeskills visit: www.lionslifeskills.co.uk or contact Mandy via email: email@example.com

-- Young Ambassador Awards.
-See: https://lionsclubs.co/MemberArea/young-ambassador/ or email: email@example.com
+- Young Ambassador Awards visit: https://lionsclubs.co/MemberArea/knowledge/lions-young-ambassadors-and-shipshape-award/ or email: email@example.com

-- Young Leader in Service Awards.
-See: https://lionsclubs.co/MemberArea/young-leaders-in-service/ or email: firstname.lastname@example.org
+- Young Leader in Service Awards visit: https://lionsclubs.co/MemberArea/knowledge/young-leaders-in-service-awards-ylis/ or email: firstname.lastname@example.org

-- Youth Camps and Youth Exchange programmes.
-See: https://lionsclubs.co/MemberArea/youth-exchange-and-youth-camp/ Email: email@example.com
+- Youth Camps and Youth Exchange programmes visit: https://lionsclubs.co/MemberArea/knowledge/youth-exchange-and-youth-camp/ email: email@example.com

 Sight – help reduce avoidable blindness and visual impairment as well as improving the overall quality of life for those affected.
 Since the launch of SightFirst in 1990, Lions have improved eye health and eye care for hundreds of millions of people.
 Clubs can get involved in this service area by: